oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

 ### Component Tests

-Component Tests will test the different basic components on the board.
-These are usually small simple tests that ensure the board is working properly before attempting any tests for functionality of the C3 modules.
-Some examples of these tests are power, crystal oscillations, and environmental testing.
+The Component Tests will test components that are imperative to the core operation of intergrated circuits (microcontrollers, voltage regulators, etc.) that implement the desired functionality for the module they are a part of.
+These are usually small simple tests that ensure that everything is working properly before attempting any tests for functionality.

 #### Crystal Test

-Use the oscilloscope to see if the crystal on board is receiving power and running at correct frequency as programmed.
+The purpose of this test is to see if the crystal for each microcontroller (KW0x, ATMega128) is receiving power and oscillating at the proper frequency.

                           |                              |
 ------------------------- | ---------------------------- |
 Test Case Name            | Crystal Test          	 |
 Test ID#                  | Crystal_1.00                 |
-Test Writer               | James Heath                  |
-Description               | The purpose of this test is to check the frequency and operation of the crystal oscillator. |
+Test Writer               | James Heath, Will Harrington | Description               | The purpose of this test is to check the frequency and operation of the crystal oscillator. |
 Tester Information        |    |
 Name of Tester            |    |